Skip to main content

 Club Focus: Community Ages 5-18

-This is a community 4-H club that focuses on a variety of projects decided on by members and volunteer leaders.
+Since 2019this community 4-H club has focused on a variety of projects decided on by members and volunteer leaders.
 Usually meet third Sunday each month at 3 p.m.
-Contact: Marilyn Fincher 252-813-8951 macary04@gmail.com

 LUCKY SPURS

-Members learn proper horse care, knowledge of horses and learn ways to become a better horseman.
+Club Focus: Horses Ages 5-18 Since 1985, members have learned proper horse care, knowledge of horses and learned ways to become a better horseman.
+Members can compete in Hippology and Horse Judging opportunities.
 Riding lessons are not included.

 Usually meet the first Thursday of each month.